-Piraeus Bank Group, at the end of September 2013 had an international presence consisting of 1374 branches split in 964 branches in Greece and 410 in others 9 countries.
-In particular the Group operates in Romania through 140 branches, in Bulgaria through Piraeus Bank Bulgaria with 83 branches, in Albania through Tirana Bank with 56 branches, in Serbia with 42 branches of Piraeus Bank Beograd, in Ukraine with 38 branches of Piraeus Bank ICB, in Cyprus with 14 branches of Piraeus Bank Cyprus, in Egypt with 42 branches of Piraeus Bank Egypt, in London with a branch of Piraeus Bank and in Frankfurt with a branch resulting from the acquisition of ATEbank.
+Piraeus Bank Group, at the end of March 2014 had an international presence consisting of 1374 branches split in 964 branches in Greece and 410 in others 9 countries.
+In particular the Group operates in Romania through 140 branches, in Bulgaria through Piraeus Bank Bulgaria, in Albania through Tirana Bank, in Serbia through Piraeus Bank Beograd, in Ukraine through Piraeus Bank ICB, in Cyprus through Piraeus Bank Cyprus, in Egypt through Piraeus Bank Egypt, in London with a branch of Piraeus Bank and in Frankfurt with a branch resulting from the acquisition of ATEbank.

 The main midterm objectives of Piraeus Group's policy are: to safeguard liquidity, capital adequacy, asset quality, achieve high efficiency by containing operating costs, and to smoothly integrate the recently acquired banking activities in Greece, thus achieving significant synergies.
 Piraeus Bank will continue to focus on SMEs, the agricultural sector and retail banking segments, where it holds strong expertise.